geotools/geotools/docs/user/library/jts/geometry.rst

      return shapeFactory.createCircle();
    }

 Even though "GeometricShapeFactory" is provided out of the box from JTS; there is nothing fancy about the code.
-It simply creates a series of coordinates in a circle.
+It creates a series of coordinates in a circle.

 Another approach is to create a curve or shape object with one of Java's handy Shape classes and then extract the coordinates from that object to create your geometry.